Getting Help and Assistance

 - Passengers who are a passport holder of a country in the European Economic Area (EEA) - including the UK - or Switzerland; and have the EEA chip logo on their passport, can also use the E-Passport Readers.

-- The desk is high.
+- The desks are high.

 - E-Passport readers are also available in this area.